-§353.140.
-Enhanced Contract Monitoring Procedure.

-(a) In accordance with Government Code §§2261.253(c) and 2261.256, [All] contract managers[, with the support of contract administration,] will perform [a] risk analyses for goods and services contracts[analysis prior to the execution of a contract] to determine whether enhanced contract and [or] performance monitoring is necessary.
-The [impact and probability of the] following attributes will be considered, as applicable:

-(1) risk of fraud, waste, or abuse [contract cost revisions];

-(2) cost, duration, and scope of the contract [contract duration limitations];

-(3) responsibilities and accountability of agency and vendor staff [transaction and data volume];

-(4) vendor experience and past performance [monitoring and quality assurance];

-(5) data security protocols [vendor control activities and data quality]; and

-(6) legislative or statutory requirements, potential impact on agency operations or programs, and external stakeholder impacts.[communication and customer service;]
+- §353.140.
+Enhanced Contract Monitoring Procedure. - (a) In accordance with Government Code §§2261.253(c) and 2261.256, contract managers will perform risk analyses for goods and services contracts to determine whether enhanced contract and performance monitoring is necessary.
+The following attributes will be considered, as applicable: - (1) risk of fraud, waste, or abuse; - (2) cost, duration, and scope of the contract; - (3) responsibilities and accountability of agency and vendor staff; - (4) vendor experience and past performance; - (5) data security protocols; and - (6) legislative or statutory requirements, potential impact on agency operations or programs, and external stakeholder impacts. - (b) Any contract rated high risk will receive enhanced contract monitoring to be performed by the contract manager.

-[(7) complexity of vendor operations and processes;]

-[(8) complexity of contract scope or deliverables;]

-[(9) close out, including untimely delivery, outstanding invoices or unresolved matters creating delays;]

-[(10) extent of government regulations;]

-[(11) vendor cooperation with audits;]

-[(12) potential for public disclosure;]

-[(13) vendor experience and past performance;]

-[(14) physical and system security;]

-[(15) data security;]

-[(16) business continuity/disaster recovery;]

-[(17) training;]

-[(18) financial assurance and credit worthiness;]

-[(19) fraud, waste and abuse; and/or]

-[(20) any other factors that may impact the contract.]

-(b) Any contract rated high risk will receive enhanced contract monitoring to be performed by the contract manager.
 Enhanced contract monitoring may include the following actions, as applicable:

-(1) weekly or monthly progress reports;
+- (1) weekly or monthly progress reports;

-(2) documented controlled correspondence;
+- (2) documented controlled correspondence;

-(3) regular site visits;
+- (3) regular site visits;

-(4) project team meetings; and/or
+- (4) project team meetings; and/or

-(5) documentation of corrective actions.
+- (5) documentation of corrective actions.

-(c) Contract and performance monitoring activities will be documented and reported to the board on a quarterly basis.
-The Procurement Director, in working with the contract manager, [Contract administration] will [immediately] notify the board of any serious issue or risk [that is] identified with respect to a contract subject to enhanced monitoring.
+- (c) Contract and performance monitoring activities will be documented and reported to the board on a quarterly basis.
+The Procurement Director, in working with the contract manager, will notify the board of any serious issue or risk identified with respect to a contract subject to enhanced monitoring.

-(d) This process does not apply to an interagency agreement or contract, interlocal agreement, memorandum of understanding, [or] a contract for which there is not a cost, or agency grant programs.
+- (d) This process does not apply to an interagency agreement or contract, interlocal agreement, memorandum of understanding, a contract for which there is not a cost, or agency grant programs.